briteskies-knowledge-base

 • Product imagery

-This is also a good time to consider which products will be sold online and which won't, which can lead to an item master cleanup.
-Go through your files and get rid of duplicate items, misnamed products, and out of date information.
+This is also a good time to consider which products will be sold online and which won't.
+Go through your files and remove or archive duplicate items, misnamed products, and out of date information.

-Don't worry, we aren't asking you to design your new eCommerce site.
-But achieving the site you want takes more information than just your brand colors and an "add to cart" button.
-Get your team together and start brainstorming design ideas.
+Achieving a successful site takes more information than just your brand colors and an "add to cart" button.
+Get your team together and start brainstorming a wants and needs list.

 Take a look at competitor sites and note what you like and dislike.
 Identify the look and feel you want your site to have.
 Do you have any unique features that need to be considered?
 For example, we've had a client who sells very specific and detailed amounts of cable, or a client whose customer didn't care about the brand or description of an item, just the item itself.
 Identify these features now, as they will affect site design in the future.